emirbahadirunsal/N-Gram-Language-Detection/README.md

 There are two Python scripts in this repository: `train.py` and `test.py`.

 - `train.py`: This script is responsible for training the language detection system.
-It takes as input a set of language files (in the folder named "exam_data"), creates N-grams from each file and saves the most frequent N-grams in an output file (in the folder named "category_profiles").
+It takes as input a set of language files (in the folder named "exam_data"), creates N-grams from each file and saves the most frequent 300 N-grams in an output file (in the folder named "category_profiles").
 - `test.py`: This script is responsible for testing the language detection system.
 It takes as input a test file (named "test.txt"), creates N-grams from this file, and compares these with the N-grams from each language file to find the closest match.

 ## How to Use

 Here is a step by step guide to use these scripts:

 1. **Prepare your data**: Arrange your training data in the "exam_data" folder.
-The data should be structured such that each language has its own folder and within that folder, there should be one or more text files.
+The data should be structured such that each language has its own folder and within that folder, there should be one file and end with "-ud-test.txt".
+You can add your language as a folder and txt file in it, if you want.
+There are only 9 languages for now which are "Dutch, English, German, Hindi, Portuguese, Russian, Serbian, Turkish, Urdu".

 2. **Run the `train.py` script**: This will process all the text files in the "exam_data" folder and create language profiles for each language.
 These profiles will be saved in the "category_profiles" folder.
+You can change the n-grams and the most frequent n-grams number.

 3. **Prepare your test file**: Create a text file named "test.txt" which contains the text whose language you want to predict.